JeronAlford44/JeronChrisIsaiahElijahPlang1Fork/README.md

 Isaiah P., Chris C. - Haskell
 Elijah S. - OCaml

 Description: The purpose of this assignment is to get familiar with the syntax and objects available within popular languages including TypeScript, Haskell, and OCaml.
-We were tasked with building 5 functions and implementing a persistent Binary Search Tree with enforced information hiding.
+We were tasked with building 5 functions and implementing a persistent Binary Search Tree with information hiding.